All Products

 User permissions

-Go to the RAM console and click a RAM user name to view the user permissions.
-Make sure the RAM user that you use to call the API has the required permissions for Short Message Service:
+In the RAM console, click a RAM user's name to view their permissions.
+Ensure that the RAM user calling the API has the required SMS-related permission:

 AccessKey ID

-You can go to the RAM console, click a RAM user name to enter the product page, click the AccessKey tab, and view the AccessKey ID.
+In the RAM console, click a RAM user's name.
+On the user details page, click the AccessKey tab to view the AccessKey ID.

 AccessKey Secret

-Make sure that your account has a sufficient balance or package quota.
-You can view the package quota on the Package Statistics page or view the account balance on the Expenses and Costs page in the console.
+Ensure that you have a sufficient account balance or package quota.
+You can view your package quota on the Resource Package Statistics page or check your account balance in the Expenses and Costs console.

 Configure credentials